 How much: $297.7 million

 Applications: Both streams opened 18 January 2017.
-The Infrastructure Projects Stream will close at 5pm local time on 28 February 2017 and the Community Investments Stream will close at 5pm local time on 31 March 2017.
+The Infrastructure Projects Stream closed 5pm local time on 28 February 2017 and the Community Investments Stream closed at 5pm local time on 31 March 2017.

 From its base in Darwin, the Office of Northern Australia is coordinating the implementation of the White Paper on Developing Northern Australia, which sets out key policies and initiatives to drive growth in the north.